oktadev/okta-blog/_source/_posts/2022-05-13-express-prisma-and-tailwindcss.md

 [Prisma](https://www.prisma.io/) is an ORM for Node.js using TypeScript.
 It integrates with many of the most popular databases today including MySQL, SQL Server, SQLite, and MongoDB.
 Prisma emphasizes a human-readable schema with a type-safe database client.
 Prisma also includes other features such as migrations, seed data, and a virtual database browser.

-In this project, you will use Prisma to connect to a database server.
+You will use Prisma to connect to a database server in this project.
 You will build a schema to model a workout tracker application.
 Then you will create some seed data to begin working with and use Prisma to migrate and seed your database.
-You will then create the workout web application using [Pug](https://pugjs.org/api/getting-started.html) and [tailwindcss](https://tailwindcss.com/) on your front end to compliment your express backend.
+You will then create the web application using [Pug](https://pugjs.org/api/getting-started.html) and [Tailwind CSS](https://tailwindcss.com/) to build the application frontend.

 ### Prequresites